mongodb/docs/source/includes/setting-uiConf-samlEncryptedAssertions.rst

    *Type*: boolean

-   Indicator as to whether or not the |idp| encrypts the assertions it sends to |onprem|.
+   Flag that indicates whether or not the |idp| encrypts the assertions it sends to |onprem|.